Ivan-Sergeyev/matroid-decomposition-verification/README.md

 ## Blueprint

-You can find the blueprint on the [GitHub Pages site](https://ivan-sergeyev.github.io/seymour/)
+- You can find the blueprint on the [GitHub Pages site](https://ivan-sergeyev.github.io/seymour/)
+- Quick link to the [dependency graph](https://ivan-sergeyev.github.io/seymour/blueprint/dep_graph_document.html)

 ## References